 You can use the ZenLedger.io crypto tax tool now for free to help you file your taxes or your extension (IRS tax extension).
 Here’s the process:

 - Either by hand or using a tax tool such as ZenLedger, you or your tax professional will need to figure out the capital gains/losses for your crypto trades across all exchanges and wallets you used.
 Put this number into your total capital gains as you consider your other financial assets such as stocks and bonds.

 - Send the IRS a check for the estimated amount before April 15th.

 - Fill out Form 4868 online or mail in a paper copy with a registered postmarked date before April 15th….just to be safe.

 This unique report provides accounting transparency on how to calculate your cryptocurrency taxes.
 You don’t have to wonder about how to file Crypto Taxes and Accounting, ZenLedger does it all for you automatically.

 Superior Customer Support

 With the ongoing IRS campaign to enforce crypto tax control, it’s very important that you file your Crypto Taxes accurately.
 You don’t want to be caught unprepared or end up owing more taxes than you were expecting.

-We are also here to help you get your data out of your exchanges and wallets.
+We are also here to help you get the data out of your exchanges and wallets.
 With over 300+ integrations, we know how to get your data out, formatted, and easily uploaded.
 We have more than 70 support articles published and chat support available online during business hours to answer any questions you have.